Samsung/tizen-docs/docs/application/native/guides/app-management/overview.md

 - [Widget Viewer](widget-viewer.md)

-  You can display Tizen widget applications, manage life-cycle of its instances and retrieve widget information.
+  You can display Tizen widget applications, manage life-cycle of its instances, and retrieve widget information.

 ## Related Information
 - Dependencies